watusi/jquery-mobile-iscrollview/README.md

 `scrollbarClass` to identify the scrollbar.
 So, iScroll will still do all of it's usual initialization.
 By using the `!important` modifier, your CSS will override the top and bottom locations that iScroll itself sets.

-You will need to know, in advance, the height of any headers and/or footers.

-You will probably want to maintain a small (perhaps 2 pixel, for example) offset from the header/footer to match the offset from the edge of the page.
-So, add this offset to the height of the header/footer.

 Multiple Scrolling Areas
 ------------------------